Vifieh/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_III_TravisCI.md

     # Assuming the .travis.yml file is in the project directory, and there is a separate sub-directory for each service
     # Use either `docker-compose` or individual `docker build` commands
     # Build
-      - docker build -t udagram-api-feed ./udagram-api-feed
+      - docker build -t udagram-api-feed-feed ./udagram-api-feed-feed
     # Do similar for other three images
     ```

     ```bash
     # Tagging
-      - docker tag udagram-api-feed sudkul/udagram-api-feed:v1
+      - docker tag udagram-api-feed-feed sudkul/udagram-api-feed-feed:v1
     # Do similar for other three images```
     ```bash
     # Push
     # Assuming DOCKER_PASSWORD and DOCKER_USERNAME are set in the Travis repository settings
       - echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_USERNAME" --password-stdin
-      - docker push sudkul/udagram-api-feed:v1
+      - docker push sudkul/udagram-api-feed-feed:v1
     # Do similar for other three images
     ```
 > **Tip**: Use different tags each time you push images to the Dockerhub.